gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine closed the book carefully.
 "Thank you."

 The bookster nodded.
-"So," he said, his voice suddenly brisk, "Today you will finish with the ledgers you started yesterday, yes?
+"So," he said, his voice suddenly brisk, "Today you will finish with the books you started indexing yesterday, yes?
 So that tomorrow we may move on to things more interesting?"

 "Yes, bookster."
 Erileine opened the ledger she had been given to index, drew a lamp closer, and set to work.

+Every one of the books in the library mentioned the mountain, but only a few said anything more than that it was big, it flew back and forth, and its people had little sense of humor.
+"Do people really think that about us?"
+Erileine had asked the fourth time she read it.
+"Oh, la," Razi had said diplomatically, "They don't know you as well as I do."

 The room was silent for the next three hours except for the scratching of Erileine's pen, the leaf-fall whisper of pages being turned, and